stephenh/review-branch/README.md

 Usage
 =====

-On your local branch, create code reviews by running:
+On your local branch (or your local master works fine too), create 1 code review per commit by running:

     review-branch review [--reviewers bob,fred] [--groups my-reviewers] [--publish] [--testing-done "yep!"]

-After you've made updates to your commits, or added new commits, run `review-branch review` again, and it will update RBs only for changed commits.
+After you've made updates to your commits, or added new commits, on your local branch, run `review-branch review` again, and it will update RBs only for changed commits.

 After you get ship it's, stamp each of your commits:

     review-branch dcommit

-Then merge your branch to master (e.g. `git merge --ff local-branch`) and `git push`.
+Then merge your branch to master.
+If all of your commits are approved, you can use vanilla `git` commands, e.g.:

+    git checkout master
+    git pull
+    git merge --ff local-branch
+    git push

+Or if you only have a subset of commits on your local branch approved (because reviewers are still getting to some of your newer RBs), `review-branch` can merge only up through the approved commits, e.g.:

+    # on feature branch
+    review-branch dcommit
+    review-branch merge-approved
+    # your now on master with first N approved commmits merged for you
+    git push
+    # go back to branch
+    git checkout local_branch
+    # rebase on top of the master, which might have changed due
+    # new commits, e.g. the version bump
+    git rebase master

 Install from source
 ===================